regulondbunam/GraphQL-api/README.md

 $ npm install
 ```

-After that, edit the ".env-sample" file to add credentials to access the MongoDB collections (keeping the variable name), then rename the file to ".env"
+After that, edit the ".env-sample" file to add credentials to access the MongoDB collections (keeping the variable name) and the port for GraphQL server (by default is used port 4000), then rename the file to ".env"

 # Quick start